NBA ODDS Hub

 The back-to-back betting system relies on predicting how a side will fare when playing on a second consecutive date.
 Teams with back-to-backs tend to tire in the second game.

-Sportsbooks obviously will try to factor this into the spread, but the rigors of NBA travel and physical demands of playing back-to-back nights can be tough.
+Sportsbooks obviously will try to factor this into the spread, but the rigors of NBA travel and the physical demands of playing back-to-back nights can be tough.

 Zig-Zag Theory